kcp-dev/kcp/docs/content/concepts/terminology.md

 and it doesn't have its own `Workspace` object (it only has the appropriate `LogicalCluster` object).
 Each type of workspace may restrict the types of its children and may restrict the types it may be a child of; a parent-child relationship is allowed if and only if the parent allows the child and the child allows the parent.

+Workspace's full name is based on the hierarchy and the user provided name.
+For example, if you create a workspace called `bar` in a workspace called `foo` (which is a child of the root workspace), the full workspace names will be:

+- `root:foo` for the `foo` workspace
+- `root:foo:bar` for the `bar` workspace

 More information, including examples, can be found in the the [Workspaces document](../workspaces).